Malta in the Eurovision Song Contest 2012: Competing entries

 Artists and composers were able to submit their entries between 27 August 2011 and 20 October 2011.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of two in the semi-final and one in the final.
 In addition to the public submissions, PBS reserved the right to directly award wildcards to compete in the selection process.
 Former national final winners Olivia Lewis, Morena, Chiara, Thea Garrett and Glen Vella were unable to compete due to a rule that prevented the previous five winners from competing in the following competition.
 161 entries were received by the broadcaster.
 On 10 November 2011, PBS announced a shortlist of 62 entries that had progressed through the selection process.
 The twenty-four songs selected to compete in the semi-final were announced on the TVM programme Xarabank on 25 November 2011.
 Among the selected competing artists was former Maltese Eurovision entrant Fabrizio Faniello who represented Malta in the 2001 and 2006 contests.

-Among the songwriters, Alfred C. Sant, Ray Aguis, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition and together with Fleur Balzan co-wrote the Maltese entry in 2011; Jan van Dijk co-wrote the Portuguese entry in 1990; Johan Bejerholm and Robert Uhlmann co-wrote the Azerbaijani entry in 2009.
+Shows

 Semi-final

 The semi-final took place on 3 February 2012.
 Twenty-four songs competed for sixteen qualifying spots in the final.
 The running order for the semi-final was announced on 19 January 2012.
 The show was opened with a guest performance by the 2011 Maltese Eurovision entrant Glen Vella, while the interval act featured performances by 2012 Swiss Eurovision entrants Sinplus performing "Unbreakable" and the local band Airport Impressions.

 Final

 The final took place on 4 February 2012.
 The sixteen entries that qualified from the semi-final were performed again and the votes of a six-member jury panel (3/4) and the results of public televoting (1/4) determined the winner.
-The show was opened with a guest performance by the D.R.E.A.M.S. musical drama group, while the interval act featured performances by Glen Vella performing "Lie" and "Heal the World" with the Animae Gospel Choir, 2012 French Eurovision entrant Anggun performing "Only Love" and "Echo (You And I)" and Azerbaijan's Eurovision Song Contest 2011 winners Ell and Nikki performing "Running Scared".
+The show was opened with a guest performance by the DREAMS musical drama group, while the interval act featured performances by Glen Vella performing "Lie" and "Heal the World" with the gospel choir Animae, 2012 French Eurovision entrant Anggun performing "Only Love" and "Echo (You And I)" and Azerbaijan's Eurovision Song Contest 2011 winners Ell and Nikki performing "Running Scared".
 After the votes from the jury panel and televote were combined, "This Is the Night" performed by Kurt Calleja was the winner.